The Breakfast Club: A Social Psychology Perspective

 Brian (the brain) is pressured by his parents to excel academically, and his sense of worth is tied to his intelligence.
 Andrew (the athlete) is defined by his physical prowess and his role on the wrestling team, while Claire (the princess) takes pride in her popularity and social status.
 Allison (the basket case) embraces her eccentric behavior as a way of distancing herself from others, and Bender (the criminal) uses rebellion to mask deeper insecurities.
 These social identities are reinforced by their peers, leading to stereotyping, a process where individuals are judged based on the perceived characteristics of their group rather than their personal attributes.

 In the film’s early moments, the characters interact primarily through the lens of these stereotypes.
 Brian is mocked for being a "nerd," Claire is dismissed as a spoiled rich girl, and Bender is viewed as a delinquent.
-This process of "outgrouping" aligns with social identity theory, where individuals tend to favor members of their own group (ingroup) and discriminate against those from other groups (outgroup).
+This process of "out grouping" aligns with social identity theory, where individuals tend to favour members of their own group (ingroup) and discriminate against those from other groups (outgroup).
 Initially, the students uphold these social distinctions as a means of protecting their own self-concepts, fearing the vulnerability that comes with stepping outside their assigned roles.

 Conformity and Social Pressure